QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 QSC_EXPORT_API size_t qsc_encoding_der_encode_element (qsc_encoding_ber_element *element, uint8_t *buffer, size_t buflen)

-Encodes an ASN.1 element using DER (Distinguished Encoding Rules).
+Encode an ASN.1 element tree using DER.

 QSC_EXPORT_API bool qsc_encoding_hex_decode (const char *input, size_t inplen, uint8_t *output, size_t otplen, size_t *declen)

-Decodes a hexadecimal string into binary data.
+Decode a hexadecimal string to binary data.

 QSC_EXPORT_API bool qsc_encoding_hex_encode (const uint8_t *input, size_t inplen, char *output, size_t otplen)

-Encodes binary data into a hexadecimal string.
+Encode binary data to an upper-case hexadecimal string.

-Decodes a PEM-formatted string into binary data.
+Decode a PEM-formatted string to binary data.

 QSC_EXPORT_API bool qsc_encoding_pem_encode (const char *label, char *output, size_t otplen, const uint8_t *data, size_t datalen)

-Encodes binary data in PEM format.
+Encode binary data in PEM format.

 Detailed Description